aws/amazon-ecs-logs-collector/README.md

 The following functions are supported:

-* Supported OS: Amazon Linux, Amazon Linux 2, Red Hat Enterprise Linux 7, CentOS, Debian 8, Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04
 * Collect Operating System logs
 * Collect Operating System settings
 * Collect Docker logs
 * Collect Amazon ECS agent Logs
-* Enable debug mode for Docker and the Amazon ECS agent (only available for Amazon Linux and Amazon Linux 2)
+* Enable debug mode for Docker and the Amazon ECS agent (only available for Systemd init systems and Amazon Linux)
 * Create a tar zip file in the same folder as the script

 ## Usage